safwank/ElixirRetry/README.md

 # ElixirRetry

-Simple Elixir macros for linear retries and exponential backoffs.
+Simple Elixir macros for linear retry, exponential backoff and wait with composable delays.

 ## Installation